Andi Almqvist: Miscellaneous

 During July and August 2010, Almqvist's song Low-Dive Jenny was the most downloaded on well-known American music magazine Paste Magazine's website.

 In May 2011 the documentary "The Misadventures of Andi Almqvist" aired on Swedish national television.
 The film was released on DVD in November 2011.

 In February 2012, Almqvist's song Big Bad Black Dog Blues was featured in American TV-series Justified, episode 5, season 3.

 In May 2012 Andi Almqvist signed with Zentropa Music, the music division of film company Zentropa.
 Almqvist-song I Was Not To You What You Were to Me was featured in Thomas Vinterbergs film The Hunt, which was nominated for the Golden Palm in Cannes 2012.
 Mads Mikkelsen won the Best Actor Award for his performance in the movie.
 The Hunt was also nominated for an Academy Award for Best Foreign Language Film.

 In February 2015 Almqvist made his debut as actor/soloist in the Swedish musical Sånger Från En Inställd Skilsmässa, a collaboration between Malmö Opera and Skånes Dansteater.

 In the spring of 2017, Swedish musical Sånger Från En Inställd Skilsmässa, toured entire Sweden.
 The national tour was produced by Riksteatern.

 In November 2017 Almqvist released the single Kirseberg, his first song in the Swedish language.

 In April 2018 Almqvist released the album Tiltad, also in Swedish.

 In October 2024 Almqvist released the album Not Too Far From Happy.

+In September 2026 Almqvist released the album We're All Gonna Die But I Can Live With That.